SherineAwad/SingleCells_Similarity/README.md

 # Measuring similarities between cell types: other methods than correlations

+**Pearson correlation** measures global linear similarity across all genes and assumes comparable variance structure and direct gene-wise correspondence.
+In scRNA-seq data, biologically related cell types can violate these assumptions due to sparsity, nonlinear expression changes, or differences driven by a limited number of genes.

 ## Method 1:  OT using SCOT

+To relax these assumptions, we applied **Optimal Transport (OT)**–based alignment (SCOT).
+OT is more permissive than correlation, as it allows redistribution of expression mass and does not require one-to-one gene or cell matching.
+Conceptually, OT tests whether one population can be smoothly transformed into another in expression space.

 SCOT applies Optimal Transport to align and compare single-cell datasets by preserving the local structure of cell populations.
 It uses OT to find the best way to match cells across conditions or samples based on their neighborhood relationships, enabling meaningful comparison of cell types without relying on shared labels or markers.